ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: : Semantic Constrained Decoding via Coinduction

 The \code{IList} datatype includes finite lists like \code{INil} and \code{ICons 1 (ICons 2 INil)}.
 However, \code{IList} also includes \emph{infinite} streams like, e.g., \code{ICons 1 (ICons 2 (ICons 3 ...))}.
 Infinite members of a datatype are called \emph{coterms}, or sometimes \emph{codata}.

-In general, it is not always possible to finitely represent a coterm-.
+In general, it is not always possible to finitely represent a coterm.
 However, many coterms do admit compact representations.
 For example, the stream of all ones can be written as \code{ones = ICons 1 ones}.
 The stream \code{ones} is an infinite term, but it only has finitely many distinct subterms (i.e., \code{1} and \code{ones}).
 This property, called \emph{regularity}, allows codata to be expressed with a finite representation.
-Alternatively, regular coterms can be depicted as cyclic term graphs, as shown by the following example:
+Alternatively, regular coterms can be depicted as cyclic term graphs, as shown by \Cref{fig:ones}.

 Because regular codata can be finitely represented, we can compute their properties in finite time.
 For example, one cannot compute the set of integers contained in an arbitrary stream.
-However, a quick inspection of the definition of \code{ones} (or a fixpoint procedure over the term graph) reveals that $\code{ones}$ contains no integers besides $1$.
-When we represent program spaces as regular codata later to represent program spaces, we will use these nice computational properties to answer questions about, e.g., the nonemptiness of a program space.
+However, a quick inspection of the definition of \code{ones} (or a fixpoint procedure over the term graph) reveals that \lstinline{ones} contains no integers besides $1$.
+When we represent program spaces as regular codata later, we will use these nice properties to answer questions about, e.g., the nonemptiness of a program space.